ellysh/video-game-bots/InGameBots/example.md

 	return 0;
 }
 ```
 Two WinAPI functions are used here.
-There are [`GetForegroundWindow`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633505%28v=vs.85%29.aspx) and [`GetWindowThreadProcessId`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633522%28v=vs.85%29.aspx). `GetForegroundWindow` function allows us to get a handle of the current window in foreground mode.
+There are [`GetForegroundWindow`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633505%28v=vs.85%29.aspx) and [`GetWindowThreadProcessId`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633522%28v=vs.85%29.aspx). `GetForegroundWindow` function allows us to get a handle of current window in foreground mode.
 This is an active window with which the user is currently working. `GetWindowThreadProcessId` function retrieves a PID of the process that owns the specified window.
 The PID value is stored in the `pid` variable after execution of this code snippet.
-Also you can see a four seconds delay at the first line of the `main` function.
-The delay provides a time for us to switch to the Diablo 2 window after the bot application start.
+Also you can see four seconds delay at the first line of the `main` function.
+The delay provides enough time for us to switch to the Diablo 2 window after start of the bot application.

 Third step of our bot algorithm is searching character's object.
 I suggest to use an approach that has been described in this [series of video lessons](https://www.youtube.com/watch?v=YRPMdb1YMS8&feature=share&list=UUnxW29RC80oLvwTMGNI0dAg).
-It is described how to write a memory scanner for video games in these lessons.
+Lessons describe the process of implementation a memory scanner for video games.
+Algorithm of this scanner is very similar to the Cheat Engine scanner one.
 Core idea of the scanner is to traverse all memory segments of the game process via the [VirtualQueryEx](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366907%28v=vs.85%29.aspx) WinAPI function.
-We will use exact the same function to traverse memory segments of Diablo 2 process.
+We will use exact the same function to traverse memory segments of the Diablo 2 process.

 This is a code snippet that searches character's object in the Diablo 2 memory:
 ```C++